 Yet for as familiar as product recommendations are, there's still plenty of questions about just how they work.
 Is it sorcery?
 Well, not exactly.
-While there's certainly some behind-the-scenes AI magic that goes into serving up the right product to the right customer at the right time, as we'll show you, the entire automation and process behind product recommendations is actually pretty simple.
+While there's certainly some behind-the-scenes technology that goes into serving up the right product to the right customer at the right time, as we'll show you, the entire process behind product recommendations is actually pretty simple.

 In this blog post, we're breaking down some of the top questions we get about product recommendations to help demystify the magic.
 Do you want to grow sales on your Shopify store?
 We'll help you become better at understanding and optimizing the presence of product recommendations on your site, answering the question once and for all, what is a product recommendation engine, exactly?

 Product recommendations engines consume data from activities that happen on your ecommerce website - typically related to browsing or purchasing behavior - and analyze that data to find commonalities and relationships to serve up personalized recommendations.